marcin-kli/MP2/README.md

     On screenshot above selected row is highlighted and text is displayed in a tooltip.

     #### Show on map.

     All points from list view are on the interactive map now.
 Bind tooltip is highlighted for chosen event.
-User can search a map, increase or decrease zoom and see details for events.
+User can search the map, increase or decrease zoom and see details for events.

     ![latest earthquakes map](md_data/features/latest_earthquakes_map_view.png)